achimnol/pptx-tool/README.md

 # pptx-tool
-A script package for pptx helper tools.
+A script package for pptx helper tools to fill the gap between PowerPoint GUI and OOXML.
 The main function is to fix up pptx font configurations considering Latin/EastAsian/ComplexScript/Symbol typeface mappings.

 This script package only relies on `lxml`, a popular XML parsing &amp; manipulation library for Python, and Python 3.10.